LouiseSteward/learn/public-health/text/quiz-08.md

 	- 	A hospital for women’s problems only
 	- 	A hospital with a ward for teenagers
 	- 	A teaching hospital
-13. In South Africa, family physicians are usually work in:
+13. In South Africa, family physicians usually work in:
 	- 	Specialised hospitals
 	+	District hospitals
 	- 	Regional hospitals